 It appears that literally anyone and everyone has adopted the Pomodoro method.
 That is including myself – I use the Pomodoro method on a daily basis as a student, writer, blogger – you name it.
 If it needs concentration, I take out the Pomodoro.

 Where can you find a Pomodoro timer?

 To start using the Pomodoro study method, you’ll need a Pomodoro timer.
-This timer is necessary to keep track of your 25-minute Pomodoro sessions and there are a wide range of free and paid options available:
+This timer is necessary to keep track of your 25-minute Pomodoro sessions, and there is a wide range of free and paid options available:

 Physical kitchen timer.
-Using a physical Pomodoro timer may seem like the most effective solution at first.
+A physical Pomodoro timer (either a traditional wind-up kitchen timer or a more modern variant) can often be the most effective solution if studying at home.
 However, I have found digital alternatives to suit me better.
-Partly because I don’t always have the option to work or study alone, and using a ticking physical timer is irritating for those around you.
+Partly because I don’t always have the option to work or study alone, and using a ticking physical timer irritates those around me.
 Especially if you like studying in libraries or cafes as I do.
 Worst of all is when the timer rings – while I enjoy the sound of a finished Pomodoro, I can’t say the same for my desk neighbor.

 RescueTime.
 Personally, I have been using RescueTime for the last year or so.
 While its timer function is the same as any other, I like that it has a distraction blocking feature that you can use to block out any distractions such as YouTube, Twitter, or Facebook.
 Multi-device blocking features have been found to lead to lower levels of stress and thus, more effective Pomodoros.
 Having the ability to hard-block any distractions can be very helpful – especially if you find yourself being distracted by specific websites.